 The idea of a “sports-specific” muscle group is a myth.
 All muscles in the body are used when playing any sport, so the goal should be to work them all out and not just certain groups.
 We have the concept of LTAD (long-term athletic development) as juniors, which we will discuss in a future blog.

+Currently, most people are looking for training shortcuts to get the best results in the shortest time.
+Because of this, there has been a big rise in injuries and athlete burnout.
+If you participate in a single sport, overusing the same muscles repeatedly can lead to unnecessary and repeated injuries over time.
 Studies show that single-sport athletes are at a higher risk for injuries.
 When you have a single sport, such as running, tennis, etc., the same muscles are constantly used.

 The physical and mental benefits of sports are undeniable.
 From exercise and fitness to improved brain function, sports have many positive effects.
 A recent study by the American Academy of Pediatrics showed that kids who did more than one sport or physical activity were more likely to keep their weight the same or even lose weight than kids who only did one sport or activity.

 Unfortunately, though, not everyone is meant to participate in a high-intensity sport.
 Injuries happen, and sometimes those injuries are permanent.
 Most importantly, sports can cause concussions and other serious neck and brain injuries that make it impossible to play.
-But the question is, what would happen if the average person participated in a high-intensity sport like American football, rugby, or combat sports ?
+But the question is, what would happen if the average person participated in a high-intensity sport like American football, rugby, or combat sports?

 Please note the list below of common mistakes often made by coaches and trainers: